parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 You do not have to always remember the business logic, but you should find it immediately in the code.

+One of the factors of being sharp, is being dominant on domain.
+Which is discussed [here](https://github.com/parsaeisa/Notes/blob/main/Software%20engineering/Non-technical/Domain.md).

 - Try to give solutions all the time. (the solution can go beyond software engineering and go to other parts like QA, product, analyze, etc.)
     - You can also correct your manager, for example while breaking a task ( tasks' granularity)